YuGuangWang/PAN/README.md

 # Path Integral Based Convolution and Pooling for Graph Neural Networks

-This repository is the official implementation of [Path Integral Based Convolution and Pooling for Graph Neural Networks](https://arxiv.org/abs/).
+This repository is the official implementation of [Path Integral Based Convolution and Pooling for Graph Neural Networks](https://arxiv.org/abs/2006.16811).

 ![PAN idea](pan_idea.png)

+In the figure above we draw the analogy between our discrete version and the original formulation.
+It is straightforward to see that the integral should now be replaced by a summation, and $\phi_0(x)$ only resides on nodes.
+Since a statistical mechanics perspective is more proper in our case, we directly change the exponential term, which is originally an integral of Lagrangian, to a Boltzmann's factor with fictitious energy $E[\pathi]$ and temperature $T$; we choose Boltzmann's constant $k_B=1$.
+Nevertheless, we still exploit the fact that the energy is a functional of the path, which gives us a way to weight the influence of other nodes through a certain path.
+The fictitious temperature controls the excitation level of the system, which reflects that to what extent information is localized or extended.
+In practice, there is no need to learn the fictitious temperature or energy separately, instead the neural networks can directly learn the overall weights.

 ## Requirements